-Hundreds of thousands of parents throughout the world are teaching their children how to stay safe with abduction prevention information they receive when they order their free Child Safety Kit from the Polly Klaas® Foundation website.
+- Hundreds of thousands of parents throughout the world are teaching their children how to stay safe with abduction prevention information they receive when they order their free Child Safety Kit (includes Internet Safety information) from the Polly Klaas Foundation website.

-Parents whose children have runaway or gone missing call us (800-587-4357) or email the Polly Klaas® Foundation, reporting their missing child.
-We are honored to have helped over 8000 families with missing children since Polly's kidnapping in 1993.
+- Parents whose children have runaway or gone missing call us (800-587-4357) or email the Polly Klaas Foundation, reporting their missing child.
+We are honored to have helped over 10,000 families with missing children since Polly's kidnapping in 1993.
 The families receive custom-made missing child posters and assistance throughout their search for their child.

 The Lives We Wish for All Children